 Review and Submission Processes

 We invite authors to submit a 1 page paper proposal with title and abstract.
-Selected proposal will be invited to submit the final version of the manuscript by October 30th, 2021.
+Selected proposal will be invited to submit the final version of the manuscript by January 31stth, 2022.
 All papers will be subject to a double blind peer review procedure.

 Previous Calls for Papers